 As the Atlas of Living Australia platform is open source, many other countries around the world have used the same system.
 This makes our UK biodiversity data compatible with other countries’ biodiversity data and allows users to compare and share data globally.

-There will eventually be separate Atlases for each of the four countries of the UK.
-The NBN Atlas Scotland and NBN Atlas Wales are already live and are continuing to be developed, much of the development being as a result of user feedback.
+The NBN Atlas Scotland, NBN Atlas Wales, NBN Atlas Isle of Man and NBN Atlas Northern Ireland are now live and are continuing to be developed, much of the development being as a result of user feedback.

 The NBN Atlas is the successor to the NBN Gateway.
 It has much more advanced functionality than the NBN Gateway and is more intuitive to use.
 The NBN Atlas, uniquely, allows users to interrogate species records, habitat, climate and soil information, geographical boundaries and to use extremely powerful mapping tools through a single portal.
 It is also simple to interrogate your own biological records and habitat information, either in isolation or combined with additional information from the online database, as well as downloading and exporting maps and reports or summaries for your own use.